stevecondylios/R-in-Rails/README.md

 end
 ```

-Now it can be run any time with `rake example_usage` locally or `heroku run rake example_usage` on heroku.
+Now it can be run any time with `rake lambo` locally or `heroku run rake lambo` on heroku.